gomoob/i18n/README.md

 ## Release history

+## 1.0.0-alpha.3 (2016-12-01)
+ * Now the translations cache is only created if at least one phrase is present in the constructor.

 ### 1.0.0-alpha.2 (2016-11-30)
  * Fix bug in `load(options)`, the function was not using options configured in the constructor ;
  * Fix undefined `local` variable (should be `locale`) in `load(options)`.